Home / / RUNA

 Outcomes

 Prior to this new service approach (which commenced in 2015), only 14% of return interviews in Bolton were conducted within the ‘72 hour’ government target of a young person being found.
-Over our 2021/22 financial year, we are pleased to report that 90% of our return interviews with young people were conducted within the 72 hour government target (down slightly from 87% in the previous year).
-The service has been impacted in part by the introduction of a new police computer system which had some teething difficulties.
-Latterly the pandemic also had some impact.
-However, our results remain consistently excellent when compared with the current national average of 56%.
+Over our 2022/23 financial year, we are pleased to report that 91% of our return interviews with young people were offered within the 72-hour government target and 64% conducted within the 72 hour government target.
+Our results remain consistently higher than the current national average of 56%.

 Some of the comments we have received from parents are: